A look at the design, market and legacy of Victorian pottery

 Maritime Village Museum in Warrnambool

-Pearce and Carmichael remained in Australia for several weeks after the wreck to recover from their trauma.
-Pearce was lauded as an hero for saving Carmichael and both became local celebrities.
-Newspapers encouraged a romance between the two teenagers but neither one expressed any interest in the other and the two went their separate ways.
+Pearce and Carmichael remained in Australia for six weeks after the wreck to recover from their trauma.
+Pearce was lauded as a hero for saving Carmichael and awarded a medal.
+Both became local celebrities.
+Newspapers encouraged a romance between the two teenagers but neither one expressed any interest in the other.
+Pearce was, after all, just a cabin boy and Carmichael was the daughter of a wealthy doctor and a descendant of England’s royal Plantagenet bloodline.
+The two went their separate ways.
 Both eventually returned to Great Britain and married others.
-Tom died in 1909 after a successful career as a captain for the Royal Mail and Eveline died in 1934 after raising a family of three and returning to her birth home of Ireland.

 The wreck of the Lock Ard was declared a heritage site on the Victorian Heritage register and remains at the bottom of the ocean off Mutton Bird Island.
 It has become a tourist attraction for those divers interested in exploring it.
 It is considered to be among the worst ship wrecks ever to occur off the Australian coast, a coast known for its hundreds of ship wrecks.